Aasher-3689/Timer/README.md

 External Font Used: Arial Rounded MT Bold

+External audio used: .wav file given

 External Font Used
 -
 Install the ttf file given in folder.

 Want to run .exe file on windows?
 -
-Download the .exe file from given files to run the this timer application on windows directly.
+Download the .exe file from given files to run this timer application on windows directly.